deohs/folders/README.md

 ```

 ```
-# Create a dataset to use for writing a CSV file to the data folder.
+# Create a dataset to use for writing a CSV file to the data folder
 df <- data.frame(x = letters[1:3], y = 1:3)

-# Confirm that the CSV file does not yet exist.
+# Confirm that the CSV file does not yet exist
 file_path <- here(folders$data, "data.csv")
 file.exists(file_path)
 ```